Home

 The Scientific Method

 The scientific method is arguably one of the most powerful, if not the most powerful methodology in critical thinking for discovering how things work.
-For centuries, scientists, engineers, mathematicians, and others have used this method to advance the human knowledge base.

 The scientific method uses hypothesis, prediction, controlled experiment, observation, and potential conclusions (possible solutions).
-With this method scientist are able to discover many things.

 For example, Marie Curie helped pioneer the discovery of radioactivity (the detection of radium is considered as the second most important chemical element—oxygen being first).
-Curie also helped provide the groundwork for nuclear medicine and the discovery of the structure of the atom.

 Another example of using scientific method comes from work done in the jungle.
 Jane Goodall is an English behaviorist who worked with and learned about chimpanzees (Homo sapiens’ closest relatives) at the Gombe Stream Reserve in Tanzania Africa.
 Her discoveries were revolutionary.